TV5Monde: North America

-Neither TV5MONDE nor its supplementary services is free-to-air in North America.
+Neither TV5MONDE nor its supplementary services are free-to-air in North America.

 Canada

-TV5 Canada is a French Canadian version of TV5MONDE that offers largely the same programming schedule, but programming from Radio-Canada, which is already available across Canada, is replaced with content from the provincial educational networks Télé-Québec and TFO.
+TV5 Québec Canada is a French Canadian version of TV5MONDE that offers largely the same programming schedule, but programming from Radio-Canada, which is already available across Canada, is replaced with content from the provincial educational networks Télé-Québec and TFO.
 As with TV5MONDE, TV5 Québec Canada is also a co-operative effort but involving French Canadian networks and producers through l'Association des producteurs de films et de télévision du Québec.
 The Canadian license also includes Unis, a channel focused on francophone communities outside Quebec.

 United States

 In the United States, TV5MONDE États-Unis is one of several foreign-language premium channels offered through International Media Distribution.
 Broadcast is in standard definition only.
 The channel is offered nationwide on Dish Network, AT&T U-verse and Verizon FiOS and offered in most major markets on traditional cable systems such as Charter Spectrum, Cox Communications, Xfinity and Bright House Networks.
 TV5MONDE is offered on cable and satellite as an à la carte selection for $9.99 a month.
 On most systems, a subscription to another programming tier or a digital cable package may be required.
 Purportedly because of underfunding, TV5MONDE cannot yet offer accurate advance scheduling or on-time programming, but progress is being made in those fronts.

 In addition, TV5MONDE États-Unis offers a French-language children's channel, TiVi5MONDE, which offers a selection of children's and young adult programming in French.
 The channel is currently available on Dish Network, as part of the TV5MONDE subscription.
 Daily blocks of TiVi5MONDE programming is also seen on the main TV5MONDE channel.

 TV5MONDE launched TV5MONDE Cinema on Demand, a video on demand service available to Xfinity subscribers in July 2013 that features a selection of francophone films.